boamaod/web-greeter/themes/antergos/README.md

 * lightdm-webkit2-greeter

 ### Installation
-This theme is included with `lightdm-webkit2-greeter` which is installed by default for Antergos users.
+This theme is a fork of `lightdm-webkit2-greeter` Antergos theme which is installed by default for Antergos users.
 Non-Antergos users should see [lightdm-webkit2-greeter](https://github.com/Antergos/lightdm-webkit2-greeter/) for installation details.

 ### User Icons Management